How Long Is the Validity of GRE in 2025? Comprehensive Guide

 The GRE validity period has a direct effect on how you plan your application.
 Because using expired scores can result in your application being rejected, it's important to remember the following:

-For example, all applications must be in by December 2025 or GRE scores will have to be taken again if the scores are no longer valid come December 2025.
+If all applications must be in by December 2025 and GRE scores are no longer valid come December 2025, then GRE scores will have to be taken again.

 When Should You Retake the GRE?